Straits Times Index

-The Straits Times Index (abbreviation: STI) is a capitalisation-weighted measurement stock market index that is regarded as the benchmark index for the stock market in Singapore.
+The FTSE Straits Times Index (abbreviation: STI) is a capitalisation-weighted stock market index that is regarded as the benchmark index for the stock market in Singapore.
 It tracks the performance of the top 30 companies that are listed on the Singapore Exchange (SGX).

-The STI is jointly calculated by the SGX, the SPH Media Trust and the FTSE Group.
+The STI is jointly calculated by the SGX, SPH Media Trust and FTSE Group.

 History

 Early years

 The STI has a history dating back to its founding in 1966.
 Following a major sectoral re-classification of listed companies by the Singapore Exchange, which saw the removal of the "industrials" category, the STI replaced the previous Straits Times Industrials Index (abbreviation: STII) and began trading on 31 August 1998 at 885.26 points, in continuation of where the STII left off.
 At the time, it represented 78% of the average daily traded value over a 12-month period and 61.2% of total market capitalisation on the exchange.

 The STI was constructed by SPH, the Singapore Exchange and SPH's consultant, Professor Tse Yiu Kuen from the Singapore Management University (formerly from the National University of Singapore).
 It came under formal review at least once annually and was also reviewed on an ad hoc basis when necessary.
 One such review, for instance, raised the number of stocks from 45 to 50, which took effect when trading resumed on 18 March 2005.
 This change reduced the index representation of the average daily traded value to 60%, while increasing its total market capitalisation to 75%.